About Sustainable Visits

-Sustainable visits is a multidisciplinary network for research, education and third stream activities at Uppsala University, in which researchers from 11 institutions in 3 faculties collaborate.
-Using the new cruise line berth in Visby and Gotland as a major tourist destination as our empirical case and point of departure, we aim at:
+Sustainable visits is a multidisciplinary network for research, education and third stream activities at Uppsala University that ran 2014-2023, in which researchers from 11 institutions in 3 faculties collaborated.
+Using the new cruise line berth in Visby and Gotland as a major tourist destination as our empirical case and point of departure, the aim was to:

-- Exploring and bringing about sustainable visits from regional, national and global perspectives;
+- Explore and enable sustainable visits from regional, national and global perspectives;

-- Contributing to the development and establishment of sustainable perspectives in the hospitality industry.
+- Contribute to the development and establishment of sustainable perspectives in the hospitality industry.

 Cruise line tourism at Gotland?